 We value children and respect their curiosity and potential.
-We commit to providing a learning environment that allows and encourages children to explore connections between their learning and the world around them.
+We commit to providing a learning environment that allows and encourages children to explore connections between their learning and the world around them. test

 The lab school concept was initially established in 1928, at what was known as the Whittier School.
 Over the years, the lab school concept developed and in 1958, in cooperation with the Logan City School District and Utah State University, a new building was dedicated on the university campus.
 That building bears the name of an influential Utah educator, Edith Bowen.
 A new state-of-the-art facility was dedicated in 2003.